 While this can be expensive (particularly if one wants to have more than one specialized science under their belt), the specialist benefits from an additional +1 CS in their area of expertise, while keeping their basic level with a talent unchanged - which is a bit cheaper than 'doubling up' in a general science.
 There are fifteen scientific talents in all, each covering a vital area of knowledge:

-Biology: students of biology become well versed in the basic processes of life, involving both humans and other life forms.
-Biologists are familiar with a wide variety of organisms, and should receive a +1 CS on any FEAT concerning knowledge of such, either for identification purposes, the treatment of organic poisons, or even the researching and treatment of a disease.
+Biology: students of biology become well-versed in the basic processes of life, involving both humans and other life forms.
+Biologists are familiar with a wide variety of organisms, and should receive a +1 CS on any FEAT concerning knowledge of such, either for identification purposes, the production of antidotes for organic poisons, or even the researching and treatment of a disease.

 Chemistry: this is the study of interactions between different chemical substances, the changes they undergo, and the resultant energies produced.
 Characters with the chemistry talent can add a +1 CS to all chemical FEAT rolls required, whether remembering chemical structures, mixing new compounds, identifying substances by taste or touch, or even brewing antidotes for inorganic toxins.